axelerant/testimonials-widget/readme.txt

 Additionally, you can use filter `testimonials_widget_wp_pagenavi` to configure WP-PageNavi specifically for Testimonial Widgets.
 Read WP-PageNavi's [core.php](http://plugins.svn.wordpress.org/wp-pagenavi/trunk/core.php) `wp_pagenavi` function declaration for available options.

+= 41.
+How do I make my widget height consistent and not overlapping? = In short, set `min-height` and `max-height` options to be the same.

+Why?
+Because testimonial lengths differ and there might be an image or not, the normal CSS `height` property fails for our dynamic rotations.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.